F. Sionil José: Awards

 Five of José's works have won the Carlos Palanca Memorial Awards for Literature: his short stories The God Stealer in 1959, Waywaya in 1979, Arbol de Fuego (Firetree) in 1980, his novel Mass in 1981, and his essay A Scenario for Philippine Resistance in 1979.

 Since the 1980s, various award-giving bodies have feted José with awards for his outstanding works and for being an outstanding Filipino in the field of literature.
 His first award was the 1979 City of Manila Award for Literature which was presented to him by Manila Mayor Ramon Bagatsing.
 The following year, he was given the prestigious Ramon Magsaysay Award for Journalism, Literature and Creative Communication Arts.
 Among his other awards during that period include the Outstanding Fulbrighters Award for Literature (1988) and the Cultural Center of the Philippines Award (Gawad para sa Sining) for Literature (1989).

 By the turn of the century, José continued to receive recognition from several award-giving bodies.
-These include the Cultural Center of the Philippines Centennial Award in 1999, the prestigious Chevalier dans l'Ordre des Arts et Lettres in 2000, and the Order of Sacred Treasure (Kun Santo Zuiho Sho) in 2001.
+These include the Cultural Center of the Philippines Centennial Award in 1999, the prestigious Ordre des Arts et des Lettres in 2000, and the Order of Sacred Treasure (Kun Santo Zuiho Sho) in 2001.
 In that same year, the Philippine government bestowed upon him the prestigious title of National Artist for Literature for his outstanding contributions to Philippine literature.
 In 2004, José garnered the coveted Pablo Neruda Centennial Award in Chile.

 Works

 Rosales Saga novels

-A five-novel series that spans three centuries of Philippine history, :
+A five-novel series that spans three centuries of Philippine history, translated into 22 languages: